tedneward/Patterns/Behavioral/ChainOfResponsibility/README.md

 ## Variations
 A couple of different takes on the Chain of Responsibility include:

-### Publish-Subscribe/"Pub-Sub"
+### Publish-Subscribe/"Pub-Sub" or Event Bus
-When combined with a [Message-Passing Interface](../../Structural/MessagePassingInterface/), we often end up with what gets called a "publish-subscribe" system or communications backplane, particularly if the underlying delivery system is built on store-and-forward messaging systems (JMS, MSMQ, Tibco, and so on).
-Often, "subscribers" are a Chain of Responsibility, and each time a message is pushed into the messaging system, each subscriber receives it, independently of the other subscribers on the Chain.
+When combined with a [Message-Passing Interface](../../Structural/MessagePassingInterface/), we often end up with what gets called a "publish-subscribe" system or communications backplane, particularly if the underlying delivery system is built on store-and-forward messaging systems (JMS, MSMQ, Tibco, Kafka, NATS, and so on).
+Often, "subscribers" to a queue/topic are a Chain of Responsibility, and each time a message is pushed into the messaging system, each subscriber receives it, independently of the other subscribers on the Chain.

-### Event Bus
 When messages are being sent to a single message queue or topic with multiple registered handler/processors, we refer to that as an Event Bus.
 If the first interested handler/processor on the bus pulls the message off the bus, it is a Chain of Responsibility; if the messages continue down the bus so that all interested handler/processors get a chance to see it, it is more of an [Observer](../Observer/).

+### Workflow
+At its core, the Chain of Responsibility assumes that there is no "decisioning" nodes inside the chain that could take the processing down an entirely different path--it is a linear path that could stop processing early.
+If the elements in the chain can be bypassed or repeated based on the state of the request, then we have more of a "workflow" system than a singular chain.

+Very often, Workflow systems will be highly reconfigurable, and often long-running (meaning the workflow will need to be persistable).